billkarsh/SpikeGLX/Markdown/UserManual.md

 SpikeGLX data:

 * The results of imec headstage sample rate calibration.
+* The results of imec OneBox sample rate calibration.
 * The results of NI device sample rate calibration.
 * Your settings choices for each probe.
 * Your settings choices for each OneBox.